hubiquitus-old/hubiquitus/docs/hFilter.md

 ### Operand "in" - "nin"

-There operand attribute is an hArrayOfValue which describe the name of an attribute and an array of there value :
+Each operand attribute is an hArrayOfValue which describes the name of an attribute and an array of their value :

 ```js
 {